THE TWILIT TEN:

 The presence of the implicitly Stan “the Man” linked John “the Hangman” Ruth reaffirmed the implicit Disney addressing intent of THE HATEFUL EIGHT, reminding us that Disney bought Marvel in 2009.
 The presence of characters with alliterative names like Daisy Domergue and General Sanford Smithers affirmed that implicit link to Lee and the Marvel Cinematic Universe (MCU), for their alliterative names reminded us of Lee’s fondness for superheroes with alliterative civilian names like Peter Parker and Sue Storm.
 The reappearance of Jackson as Maj.
 Warren reaffirmed the film’s implicit interest in Lee and the MCU, for Jackson played SHIELD Director Sergeant Nicholas “Nick” Fury in the MCU.
 At any rate, how fitting that THE HATEFUL EIGHT ended with the bleeding and dying Mannix and Maj.
 Warren as the only survivors of the blockbuster bloodbath at Minnie’s Haberdashery while the blizzard raged on outside, evoking the sight of a bleeding and snow encrusted wooden Jesus on the cross that opened the film.
 For the scene reminded us that MacReady and Childs-played by Keith David-were the only survivors of the blockbuster extraterrestrial bloodbath at the U.S. scientific research base in Antarctica while a blizzard raged on at the end of THE THING.

-A film that may have impressed Tarantino, for another resigned driver who may be linked to the equally tough, seasoned, smart and indomitable Gillam, a friend of the poor ol’ Gardevil and fellow Library Technician at the Peel District School Board who resignedly drove Gardevil and himself from Mississauga to Toronto on book, CD and DVD buy expeditions due to Gardevil’s obdurate refusal to buy a car featured prominently in the next film of Tarantino, implying that he was once again addressing Gillam and Wright as in THE HATEFUL EIGHT to round off an implicit Wright Trilogy when he returned with Bell, Dern, DiCaprio, Pitt, Raskin, Richardson and Russell to the Temple Theatre with the twilit, allegorical and CGI free indie film, ONCE UPON A TIME…IN HOLLYWOOD (2019), a film that alluded to such allegorical indie docufeature Richard Rush films as TOO SOON TO LOVE (1960), THUNDER ALLEY (1967), PSYCH-OUT (1968), GETTING STRAIGHT (1970), FREEBIE AND THE BEAN (1974), THE STUNTMAN (1980), and COLOR OF NIGHT (1994), and to implicitly Rush addressing films like the eerily and presciently twilit and allegorical Dante and Allan Arkush film HOLLYWOOD BOULEVARD (1976), and the allegorical Hal Needham film HOOPER (1978).
+A film that may have impressed Tarantino, for another resigned driver who may be linked to the equally tough, seasoned, smart and indomitable Gillam, a friend of the poor ol’ Gardevil and fellow Library Technician at the Peel District School Board who resignedly drove Gardevil and himself from Mississauga to Toronto on book, CD and DVD buy expeditions due to Gardevil’s obdurate refusal to buy a car featured prominently in the next film of Tarantino, implying that he was once again addressing Gillam and Wright as in THE HATEFUL EIGHT to round off an implicit Wright Trilogy when he returned with Bell, Dern, DiCaprio, Pitt, Raskin, Richardson and Russell to the Temple Theatre with the twilit, allegorical and CGI free indie docufeature film, ONCE UPON A TIME…IN HOLLYWOOD (2019), a film released on May 21, 2019 that alluded to such allegorical indie docufeature Richard Rush films as TOO SOON TO LOVE (1960), THUNDER ALLEY (1967), PSYCH-OUT (1968), GETTING STRAIGHT (1970), FREEBIE AND THE BEAN (1974), THE STUNTMAN (1980), and COLOR OF NIGHT (1994), and to implicitly Rush addressing films like the eerily and presciently twilit and allegorical Dante and Allan Arkush film HOLLYWOOD BOULEVARD (1976), and the allegorical Hal Needham film HOOPER (1978).

 “They can only hang me once, right?”